nstapelbroek/estate-crawler/README.md

 # Estate Crawler

 Finding a place to live can be tough.
-If for any reason you are unable to buy an house, the search for a rental apartment can cost you a lot of time and money.
+If for any reason you are unable to buy a house, the search for a rental apartment can cost you a lot of time and money.
 Real estate agencies will often charge you before you've even visited your first potential "object".
 The subscriptions they force upon you are unfair and do not